brown-jm/initials-game/README.md

 ![alt text](https://github.com/brown-jm/initials-game/blob/main/plots/last-letter-percentage.png?raw=true)

 ## One-letter Matching
-- `one-letter-match.Rmd` contains the R-Markdown code used to process the data and produce the plot below (updated as of...)
+`one-letter-match.Rmd` contains the R-Markdown code used to process the data and produce the plot below (updated as of...)

 The plot shows the results from 5,000 simulations.
-In each simulation, the outcome is the number of games (or weeks) it takes to correctly guess the first or last initiat.
-This was simulated by assuming both the "caller" and Cory Cove randomly choose their initials based on the historical probability distribution of letters that are used.
-Thus, the following plot is true to reality to the extent that both the caller's and Cory's initial selection behavior matches this random draw.
+In each simulation, the outcome is the number of games (or weeks) it takes to correctly guess the first or last initial.
+This was simulated by assuming both the caller and Cory Cove randomly choose their initials from a distribution of letters reflecting the historical percentage of use.
+Thus, the following plot is true to reality to the extent that both the callers' and Cory's actual behavior mimics this random draw.